Nutella Ice Cream (No Cook, Eggless, Small Batch)

 You can use other containers, such as specialty ice cream containers (which are more expensive than plastic storage containers but also much cuter), a loaf pan tightly wrapped in plastic wrap, or even a glass baking pan with a lid.

-Since you won’t use a whole jar of Nutella for this no cook ice cream recipe, you’ll have a lot leftover.
-Here are more recipes to use up leftover Nutella:
+Since you won’t use a whole jar of Nutella for this no cook ice cream recipe, you’ll have leftover.
+Here are more recipes using Nutella:

 - Peanut Butter Nutella Crinkle Cookies – Pair both peanut butter and Nutella in a irresistible cookie.

-- Chocolate Hazelnut Buckeyes – Similar to traditional buckeye candy but uses chocolate hazelnut spread instead of peanut butter.
+- Nutella Buckeyes – Similar to traditional buckeyes but uses chocolate hazelnut spread instead of peanut butter.

 Ingredients